 The Best Tasting Power Balls – That Also Increase Your Milk Supply

 When a friend shared this great power ball recipe with me, I didn’t think about how it would increase my milk supply – but I was so happy it did!
-So now, these are officially “lactation balls” – and they are SO YUMMY.
+So now, these are officially “lactation balls” (similar to lactation cookies) – and they are SO YUMMY.